ShahzaibMajid/Battleship/README.md

 BattleShip
 ==========

-Project for CSC524 at the University of Miami.
+Project for CSC524 at the University of Miami bitch.